 Court Consideration for Minor Name Change

-As to changing the name of a minor, the process is uncomplicated so long as both birthparents consent to the change.
-It's a simple matter of completing a form, obtaining an amended birth certificate, and attending the required hearing.
+When it comes to changing the name of a minor, the process is uncomplicated so long as both birthparents consent to the change.
+It is a simple matter of completing a form, obtaining an amended birth certificate, and attending the required hearing.
 However, if the other parent does not consent, they must be served with notice of the petition and appear before the Court.